 We ate, applied a ton of sunscreen, and put on hats and sunglasses to offer some protection against the sun.

 The trail through Upper Enchantments is not really a set path.
-You can walk freely over grey rocks in the same general direction as other hikers, or there are cairns and large poles to follow if few hikers are around.
+You can walk freely over grey rocks in the same general direction as your fellow hikers, or there are cairns and large poles to follow if few hikers are around.

 Upper Enchantments is the most barren and least attractive of the three Core regions.
 But it is still stunning.
 Ragged shark fin-like razor peaks encircle the smooth granite rock plateau dotted with azure lakes.